MuhammadUsamaSattar/FM3-MicRo/README.md

 python src\FM3_MicRo\rl.py --help
 ```

+# Project Details

-# Introduction
+## Introduction
-This repository contains Python code, `.bat` scripts, `.sh` SLURM scripts, media files and log files for the thesis **"Application of Foundation Model Based Methods in Micro-Robotics"** at the Robotic Instruments Lab, Aalto University by Muhammad Usama Sattar during year 2025.
+This repository contains Python code, `.bat` scripts, `.sh` SLURM scripts, media files and log files for the thesis **"Application of Foundation Model Based Methods in Micro-Robotics"** at the Robotic Instruments Lab, Aalto University by Muhammad Usama Sattar during year 2025 and subsequently the conference paper "Application of Large Language Models in Magnetically Manipulated Microrobots" submitted to MARSS2025.

 We employ a novel RL technique where LLM acts as reward generator to control micro-robots via magnetic fields.
 The LLM receives the previous state, current state, and goal.
 This information is used to generate the reward value for each timestep.
 The idea is that LLMs can identify relevant workspace features that indicate good actions, eliminating the need for manual reward design.

 For more details, refer to: [Reward Design with Language Models](https://arxiv.org/pdf/2303.00001).

-# Magnetic Manipulation Setup and Simulator
+## Magnetic Manipulation Setup and Simulator
 The setup consists of 8 solenoids arranged in a circular configuration.
 A ferromagnetic particle is placed within the solenoid circle.
 Applying current to a solenoid attracts the particle toward it which enables precise particle placement.

 <div align="center">